-Here are some questions you may or may not want to ask your doctor about a broken toe:
+Here are some questions you may to ask your doctor about a broken toe:

 - What type of athletic shoe do you recommend based on my activities?

-- How long will it be before I can return to my normal activities?
+- How long will it be before I can resume my normal activities?

 - If non-surgical treatment methods are not working, how long should I wait before contacting you again?
 What symptoms should I watch for?